Google Cloud DDoS Protection – Armor & Shield

 Google Cloud Storage

-• Use Signed URLs to control access and if the users are not needed a Google account in order to be able to access the Google Cloud Storage resources,
+• Use Signed URLs to control access if users do not need a Google account to access Google Cloud Storage resources.

 • API rate limits define the number of requests that can be made to the Google Compute Engine API.